-Furnish piling in the lengths indicatedshown on the plans.
+Furnish piling in the lengths shown on the plans.
 The Engineer will approve lengths based on test driving data or test load data where test piling is required.
 Fabricate piling once the Engineer has determined the approved lengths.

-At the Contractor's expense, the H-piling or pipe piling may be fabricated by welding together up to 3three sections of piling with a minimum section length of 5 ft.
+At the Contractor's expense, the H-piling or pipe piling may be fabricated by welding together up to three sections of piling with a minimum section length of 5 ft.

-Shop-paint piling with 3.05 mils minimum Dry Film Thicknessdry film thickness (DFT) inorganic zinc primer in accordance with the-System III-B or System IV paint protection system specified in Item 441, "Steel Structures," unless otherwise shown on the plans.
-Apply appearance or intermediate coatings only if specifiedshown on the plans.
-Apply a marine-grade immersion coating system recommended by the manufacturer for marine, immersion service, and meeting the requirements of NORSOK Standard M-501, Coating System No. 7 for piling in marine environments.
+Shop-paint piling with 3.5 mils minimum dry film thickness (DFT) inorganic zinc primer in accordance with System III-B or System IV paint protection system specified in Item 441, unless otherwise shown on the plans.
+Apply appearance or intermediate coatings only if shown on the plans.
+Apply a marine-grade immersion coating system recommended by the manufacturer for marine immersion service and meeting the requirements of NORSOK Standard M-501, Coating System No. 7 for piling in marine environments.
 Submit a manufacturer's certification that states the material meets the requirements of NORSOK Standard M-501, Coating System No. 7.
 Submit product data sheets and obtain approval of paint system before performing the work.
 The Department maintains an MPL of approved paint systems for steel piling.
 Paint the portion of the pile to be above finished grade or dredge line, in water, and a minimum distance of 15 ft. below finished grade or dredge line, unless otherwise shown on the plans.
 Provide coatings for field painting in accordance with Item 446, "Field Cleaning and Painting Steel."

 Reinforce steel H-pile tips as directed when the piling is to be driven into rock, shale, or other material of similar hardness.
-Use the pile tip reinforcement detail shown on Common Foundation Details (FD) Standard standard plans, or attach prefabricated pile points manufactured from ASTM A27 Grade 65-35 or ASTM A148 Grade 80-50 material.
-Furnish certification materials conforming to this requirement.
+Use the pile tip reinforcement detail shown on Common Foundation Details (FD) standard plans, or attach prefabricated pile points manufactured from ASTM A27 Grade 65-35 or ASTM A148 Grade 80-50 material.
 Submit construction drawings for approval when alternate pile tip reinforcements are proposed.